-Construction Requirements, e.g. 407-10.06(A)(1), 413-7.06(A), 414-7.06(A)(1), 416-6, and 417-6, give the Resident Engineer the ability to suspend paving operations if weather conditions, either existing or expected, would adversely affect the quality of the asphaltic concrete pavement.
+"Construction Requirements", such as 406-6, 407-10.06(A)(1), 413-7.06(A), 414-7.06(A)(1), 416-6, and 417-6, give the Resident Engineer the ability to suspend paving operations if weather conditions, either existing or expected, would adversely affect the quality of the asphaltic concrete pavement.
 Adverse weather conditions include:

-- Frozen subgrade as evident by the fact that a shaded surface thermometer reads 32°F or less, or the subgrade is excessively hard- the entrapped water has turned to ice. - For thin lifts and friction courses, temperature requirements such as an 85°F surface for AR-ACFC are not being met. - Muddy subgrade due to the material being too wet. - Standing water on the subgrade.
-This can usually be remedied by using pumps and/or an air hose. - Precipitation.
-A light rain or snow is sometimes OK as long the mat does not cool down too quickly. - Threat of precipitation.
+- 1. Frozen subgrade as evident by the fact that a shaded surface thermometer reads 32°F (0°C) or less, or the subgrade is excessively hard- the entrapped water has turned to ice. - 2.
+For thin lifts and ACFCs certain surface temperature requirements such as 80°F (27°C) for an AR-ACFC are not being met. - 3.
+Muddy subgrade due to the material being too wet. - 4.
+Standing water on the subgrade.
+This can usually be remedied by using pumps and/or an air hose. - 5.
+Precipitation.
+A light rain or snow is sometimes OK as long the mat does not cool down too quickly. - 6.
+Threat of precipitation.
 It does not have to be actually raining or snowing to stop the work.
-During seasons where precipitation is common, the Resident Engineer should discuss with the contractor what set of weather conditions would lead to a shut down.
-This would help prevent the contractor from going through the unnecessary expense of firing up the hot plant and sending out a paving crew only to have the project shut down before the first truck arrives - Cooler temperatures with a lot of wind.
-The heat loss from the pavement can be too much for the rollers to keep up, especially on thin lifts by construction companies, especially if it doesn't rain, are not uncommon.
+During seasons where precipitation is common, the Resident Engineer should discuss with the Contractor what set of weather conditions would lead to a shut down.
+This would help prevent the Contractor from going through the unnecessary expense of firing up the hot plant and sending out a paving crew only to have the project shut down before the first truck arrives,

+7. Cooler temperatures with a lot of wind.
+The heat loss from the pavement can be too much for the rollers to keep up, especially on thin lifts.

+Obviously the Resident Engineer and the Project Supervisor will have to exercise some judgment.
+If you shut a paving operation down, you should document the reason(s) for your decision and list the sources you used (such as weather forecasts) in arriving at your decision.
+Paving and plant operations are expensive affairs and back charges by construction companies, especially if it doesn't rain, are not uncommon.
 However, keep in mind that pavement will be there long after the plant and equipment are gone, and its quality should come first.

-Obviously the Resident Engineer and the Project Supervisor will have to exercise some judgment.
-If you shut a paving operation down, you should document the reason(s) for your decision and list the sources you used, such as weather forecasts, in arriving at your decision.
-Paving and plant operations are expensive affairs and back charges